 Learn to make websites come alive with interactive components.
 This course will focus on individual students creating interactive websites.
-Create your own in-browser games, simulations and informational websites.
-The course will introduce the students to a broad range of computer science topics including: html, css, and JavaScript.
-We will develop full websites and JavaScript enabled elements within them.
+Create your own in-browser games, simulations, and informational websites.
+The course will introduce the students to various computer science topics, including HTML, CSS, and JavaScript.
+We will develop full websites and JavaScript-enabled elements within them.
 Class is designed to let students combine their interests in computer science and other endeavors to create projects that expand both.
-Computers and online tools will be provided for all students, but the environment that we will be using is available for use at home as well.
+Computers and online tools will be provided for all students.
+Still, the environment we will be using is available for use at home.